techthoughts2/PSGalleryExplorer/docs/PSGalleryExplorer-FAQ.md

 ### How current is the GitHub info that is included with PSGallery Explorer?

 There can be up to a 1 week delay in corresponding PowerShell GitHub project data.
 This is solely due to cost.
-The [Serveless PowerShell solution](PowerShell_Serverless.md) in place cost compute time.
+The [Serverless PowerShell solution](PowerShell_Serverless.md) in place cost compute time.
 As such, it's currently set to refresh approximately once per week.

 ### Why are common modules and corporate modules excluded by default?